 Health professionals are not immune to mental illness and substance use disorders.
 In fact, approximately 6-20% of nurses suffer from mental illness and/or substance use disorders.
 Many of these nurses do not seek or receive the help they need.
-Our priority is the well-being of nurses and the public by supporting nurses in their wellness.
+RAMP's priority is the well-being of nurses and the safety of the public by supporting nurses in their wellness.

-RAMP will provide monitoring while you take control of your physical, emotional, spiritual and social health.
+RAMP will provide monitoring while the nurse/nurse applicant takes control of your physical, emotional, spiritual and social health.
 Congratulations on taking this step towards making positive changes!